19hours/sg-statutes/Acts/Charities Act.md

 (g) providing that any person who is guilty of an offence under any regulations made under paragraph (c) in respect of a charity which is registered as a company under the Companies Act (Cap.
 50) shall be liable on conviction to the same penalty as that provided under section 204(1) or (3)(a), as the case may be, of that Act.

-(2) The governing board members of a charity shall preserve any statement of accounts or other account and statement prepared by them for the purposes of regulations made under this section, for at least 5 years from the end of the financial year to which any such statement relates or to which any such account and statement relate, as the case may be.
+(2) Subject to subsection (3), the governing board members of a charity must preserve any financial statement or other accounts and statements prepared by them for the purposes of regulations made under this section, for at least 5 years after the end of the financial year to which the financial statement or accounts and statements, as the case may be, relate.

-(3) Section 12(4) shall apply, with the necessary modifications, in relation to the preservation of any such statement or account and statement as it applies in relation to the preservation of any accounting records.

-[34/2010 wef 01/03/2011]
+[Act 2 of 2018 wef 01/04/2018]

+(3) Where a charity ceases to exist before the end of the minimum period in subsection (2) for preserving financial statements or other accounts and statements in respect of the charity —

+(a) the last governing board members of the charity; or

+(b) any one or more of the last governing board members of the charity, as may be agreed by the last governing board members,

+must preserve the financial statements or other accounts and statements to the end of that period, unless the Commissioner allows the financial statements or other accounts and statements, as the case may be, to be earlier destroyed or otherwise disposed of.

+[Act 2 of 2018 wef 01/04/2018]

+(4) Subsection (3) also applies to a charity that ceases to exist before the date of commencement of section 4(b) of the Charities (Amendment) Act 2018, if the minimum period in subsection (2) as it applies to any financial statement or other accounts and statements of the charity has not ended on that date.

+[Act 2 of 2018 wef 01/04/2018]

 ### Annual audit or examination of charity accounts